Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Dynamic properties of a spiral arm based on traffic jams

 \section{Dynamic properties of a spiral arm based on traffic jams}

-The formation and disappearance of spiral arms are simulated by the CML for astronomical objects.
-The results are shown as the snapshots in Fig.\,\ref{fig:lmf.eps}.
-The upper row snapshots (at $t=1220,1240,\cdots,1360$) roughly show the formation of spiral arms, and the lower row (at $t=1380,1400,\cdots,1520$) their disappearance.
+The formation and disappearance of spiral patterns is shown in a series of snapshots in Fig.1.
+It takes only 18 sec to obtain this result with a personal computer by using the fast computation of the CML for astronomical objects.
+The upper row snapshots at $t=1220,1240,\cdots,1360$ roughly show the formation of spiral arms, and the lower row at $t=1380,1400,\cdots,1520$ their disappearance.
 Each snapshot has $50\times 50$ cells, and the brightness of the cells represents the gas clump mass $m_{ij}^{t}$.

-In the simulation, gas particles ejected from a contracting central star induce the traffic jams of Keplerian gas particles around the central star \cite{Nozawa}.
-The jammed Keplerian gas particles form a pair of spiral arms and thus a grand design spiral pattern (that is, two-arm spiral pattern) appears, as in the snapshots at $t=1220,1240,\cdots,$ and $1360$.
-After that, the spiral pattern disappears gradually with the disappearance of traffic jams, as in the snapshots at $t=1380,1400,\cdots,$ and $1520$.
+In the simulation, the contracting central star ejects gas particles chaotically from $t=990$ to $t=995$, and they induce the traffic jams of Keplerian gas particles around the central star.
+The jammed Keplerian gas particles form a pair of small newborn spiral arms up to $t=1000$ and thus a grand design spiral pattern (that is, two-arm spiral pattern) appears and becomes larger, as in the snapshots at $t=1220,1240,\cdots,$ and $1360$.
+After that, the spiral pattern disappears gradually with the disappearance of traffic jams up to $t=1528$, as in the snapshots at $t=1380,1400,\cdots,$ and $1520$.
+The supplementary movie of the simulation from $t=980$ to $t=1520$ is also available.
 Hereafter we focus on the time around $t=1360$, the turning point from the formation to disappearance of spiral arms.